 If you have multiple student loans with different interest rates, request your student loan servicer to apply the majority of regular payment and any additional principal payments to the highest interest loans first.
 You should note this in the memo on all of your payments.

-Champion Empowerment Institute offers a course, Financial Literacy 101, which teaches you to make good decisions about finances, credit and budgeting.
-We also have more extensive training through iGrad financial literacy training that is included in our subscription.
+Champion Empowerment Institute offers a course, Financial Literacy 101, which teaches you to make good decisions about finances, credit, and budgeting.
+We also have more extensive financial literacy training tools included in our subscription.

 Can I refinance my federal student loan with a private loan?

 Federal loans can be refinanced with private loans but they will no longer be federal government loans or have the benefits associated with federal loans like deferments, forbearances and generous repayment schedule options.

 My loans are private.
 Since I can get a tax credit should I keep them private or should I refinance for a lower rate?